nooranisima/conformal-risk-minimization-w-variance-reduction-code/README.md

 ### experiments/

 This folder contains scripts to run various experiments involving different models, datasets, and algorithms.
-These experiments are for comparing the performance of CONFTR and VR-ConfTr
+These experiments are for comparing the performance of ConfTr and VR-ConfTr
 - `__init__.py`: Initializes the experiments module.
 - `experiment.py`: This script is the main driver for running experiments in the repository.
 It supports a range of configurations and allows for the training, evaluation, and fine-tuning of models.
   - **Evaluation:** The script evaluates models using both accuracy and conformal prediction metrics.
 It also plots combined training and test losses for each algorithm.